Now considered a hotbed of teaching jobs and it's not far from Bangkok either. But is it a decent place to live, as well as work?

 Will you be stared at? and what's the likelihood of a good beating?

 Being a foreigner is a benefit rather than a curse around here.
 Chatting to foreigners still provides excitement for Thai girls too shy to go to Bangkok to work, and locals are grateful that you live out here rather than in the bright lights of the capital city.

 If you're looking for trouble, then Khao San Road or Soi Cowboy in Bangkok would both be a far better bet.

 Taxis, buses....or horse and cart?

 Minibuses, vans and public buses are everywhere and it's an easy place to get a taxi.
 That's because a lot of the taxi drivers live out here.
-Don' forget the MRT train.
-There is also the boat to take to Bangkok.
+Don' forget the MRT train either.
+There is also the boat to take you into Bangkok.

 Main advantages of living there?

 It is Bangkok without being Bangkok.
 There are no stupid tourists, there are no tourist prices and no Thai vendors hassling tourists - yet if you want the high life, Bangkok is just a 200 baht taxi fare away or even cheaper if you can get to the MRT (60 baht to Sukhumvit).

 Salaries are decent as there is little competition and costs are lower.